 Cocaine, a white powdery substance, reacts with the central nervous system (CNS) and produces energy and euphoria.
 Although it is typically snorted, it can also be smoked or dissolved in water and injected.

 Benzodiazepines or benzos, are prescription sedatives.
 Although they have a calming effect, they are highly addictive.
-Benzo addiction can cause physical, psychological, and behavioral symptoms such as:
+An addiction to benzos can cause physical, psychological, and behavioral symptoms such as:

 - Blurred vision

 - Inability to stop using even when you want to